Princess Theodora of Greece and Denmark (1906–1969): Political upheavals

 While several of their relatives such as Cecilie and Margarita, (Theodora's sisters) as well as Marie Alexandra (Berthold's sister), gradually joined the Nazi Party, the Margrave and Margravine of Baden tried to keep their distance from the Nazi regime.
-Shortly after the Reichstag Fire Decree established the dictatorship of Adolf Hitler, the Jewish Kurt Hahn was arrested.
+Shortly after the Reichstag Fire Decree established the dictatorship of Adolf Hitler, Kurt Hahn, a German-Jewish educator, was arrested.
 Freed thanks to the intervention of the British government, the pedagogue was however removed from the direction of Salem and had to find refuge in the United Kingdom.
 Despite these events, Berthold obtained permission from the German authorities to keep his school open.
 Enjoying relative autonomy until 1941, the institution nevertheless underwent a process of Nazification which took it away from its initial values.

 While Germany underwent Nazification from 1933, the Hellenic Republic was overthrown by General Kondylis in October 1935.
 A month later, King George II, Theodora's cousin, was reinstalled on the throne after a referendum.
 At the beginning of 1936, the banishment sentence issued in 1922 against Theodora's father Prince Andrew was lifted, which allowed him to stay in his country again.
 A regular target for the Hellenic press, the prince however chose to stay abroad for most of the year.
 Estranged from her husband since her confinement, Princess Alice made the choice to return and live in Athens, where she settled in November 1938.
 In the meantime, Theodora also returned to Greece with Berthold on the occasion of the marriage of Crown Prince Paul to Princess Frederica of Hanover in January 1938.